vaidehi-parekh/Live_News_Website/README.md

 Welcome to Live_News_Website.

-Change the branch name "New Branch" to see the code
+Change the main branch to "new branch" to see the code.